TEALSK12/introduction-to-computer-science/lesson_66.md

     - Some possible formats:
         * 30 minutes for individual presentations, followed by 20 minutes of "open-floor" time where students can roam around the classroom and look at each other's work like a traditional science-fair;
         * prepare a Project Walk-through video ahead of time, showcasing their project;
-        * share in pairs, and then shift to the next table/chair round-robin style;
+        * share in pairs, and then shift to the next table/chair round-robin or jigsaw style;
         * conduct an interview of a few projects at the beginning of class over a period of time.
     - This may be a good opportunity to invite guests or visitors to your classroom.